| I'll try to make my instructions easy to scan, but also as specific as possible. Where appropriate, I'll include pictures

 |

-Don't worry if you cant find anvil, all you need is a reasonably flat chunk of metalheavy and tough enough to withstand
+| This is the equipment I started my smithy with | Don't worry if you cant find anvil, all you need is a reasonably flat chunk of metalheavy and tough enough to withstand

 beating on it with a hammer(eg: railroad track, steel plate, machinery pieces) or even a shop vice.